cbteeple/pressure_controller_docs/docs/firmware/firmware_commands.md

 ||| #2 `int` = output units: used for displaying data
 |CURRTIME| #1 `int` | Set the current display time on the controller (in ms).
 Typically used to synchronize with other devices (i.e. set current time to zero when you start a trajectory)

 _NOTE: Units are converted at the command/output level.
-Pressures are always internally represented in psi regaurdless of what the units are set to._
+Pressures are always internally represented in psi regardless of what the units are set to._

 ### Safety Settings